 - I’ll be working from a Liquid Web Core Managed Ubuntu 14.04 LTS server, and I’ll be logged in as root.

-- A LAMP, Linux, Apache, MySQL and PHP, must be installed on your server.
+- A LAMP, Linux, Apache, MySQL, and PHP, must be installed and running on your server.
 If you’re working from a Liquid Web Core Managed Ubuntu 14.04 LTS server as I am, then the LAMP stack is already installed!

 Step 1: Install phpMyAdmin